LOADING ...

 (plates 7-10)

-In seed time learn, in harvest teach, in winter enjoy, drive cart and
+In seed time learn, in harvest teach, in enjoy, drive your cart and

-your plow over the of the dead, the road of excess leads to the
+your plow over the bones of the dead, the road of leads to the

 palace of wisdom.
-Prudence is a rich ugly old courted by incapacity.
+Prudence is a ugly old maid courted by incapacity.

-He who desires but acts not, pestilence.
-The cut worm forgives the
+He who desires but acts not, breeds pestilence.
+The cut forgives the

 that a wise man sees.
 He whose face no light, shall never become a

-star.
-Eternity is in with the productions of time.
+star. is in love with the productions of time.
 The busy bee has

 no time for sorrow.
 The hours of are measur'd by the clock; but of

 a trap.
-Bring out number, weight & in a year of dearth.
+Bring out number, weight & measure in a of dearth.
 No bird

-would persist in his folly, he would wise.
+persist in his folly, he would become wise.
 Folly is the cloke of

 knavery.
 Shame is pride's cloke.
 Prisons are built stones of law,